-The evaluation was completed in August 2021 and found that learners who complete the Skill Set are broadly equipped with skills and knowledge required to support fully qualified carers within and aged care and/or disability support environments.
+The evaluation was completed in August 2021 and found that learners who completed the Skill Set were broadly equipped with skills and knowledge required to undertake entry level roles within aged care and/or disability support workplaces.

 The Skill Set offers the appropriate combination of units of competency, builds towards attaining qualifications in aged care and disability support and is scalable.